 This speed specifically refers to the loading time of the webpage, that is, the time required for the webpage to be displayed after entering the URL.

 A web page with a long loading time brings two disadvantages:

 - Search engines can only crawl less content in a limited time.

-- The user experience is bad.
+- The user experience is poor.
 People don’t have much patience to wait for slow web pages.

-It is recommended to use Google’s PageSpeed Insights, which can fully test the performance level of the website.
+It is recommended to use Google’s PageSpeed Insights, which can thoroughly test the website’s performance level.

 Off-Page SEO Audit Checklist

-The off-site audit is different from the on-site audit, and it cannot directly judge whether the website meets the SEO requirements.
+The off-site audit is different from the on-site audit, and it cannot directly determine whether the website meets the SEO requirements.